laurenperez/SEIR-Flex-8.30.22-Yeti/src/course-materials/second-language/week-23/day-3/lecture-materials/django-crud.md

 We'll need a new package to work with our database, so we'll need to install that into our virtual environment.

+Run:

-Run `pipenv install psycopg2-binary`.
+`pipenv install psycopg2-binary`

 We should see it added to `django-env/Pipfile`.

 Once we have this package, we'll be able to tell Django to use PostgreSQL instead of the default, which is a very minimalist database called SQLite3.